 Sol is an early childhood teacher with over 25 years experience in the management of family day care and most other children’s service types.
 He has worked for local Councils and the not-for-profit sector.

 Sol served as a Councillor for Byron Shire Council from 2012 to 2016.
-He is currently the Chief Executive Officer of Northern Rivers Children’s Services Limited.
+He was the CEO of Northern Rivers Children's Services Limited from 1998-2018.
+Sol now provides children's services consultancy, and is currently completing a law degree.
 Sol has previously been the President of the NSW Family Day Care Association.
 He has additional tertiary qualifications in Social Science and Industrial Relations.
-Sol is also currently completing a law degree.

-Tamzin is a Barrister based at William Forster Chambers in the Northern Territory.
+Tamzin is a Barrister based at Murray Chambers in the Northern Territory.

 While she practices primarily in criminal, family, and child protection law, Tamzin is passionate about ensuring the protection and recognition of the rights of young people in the Law and legal system.